MakeSchool-Tutorials/Reddit-On-Rails/outline.md

 Once you have the user model.
 You can have somebody else set up sub reddit.

 0. Make sure that students have merged their user model into the development branch, that both pairs have run migrations.
 1. Create subreddit model.
 Created by a user.
-Do not enforce that subreddits model MUST have a user.
-2. Ensure that sub reddits can have a moderator.
-3. Create a sub reddit page so you can view the sub reddit.
+2. Create a sub reddit page so you can view the sub reddit.
 Explanation of routing.
-TODO: Slugs?
-4. What happens if you a user deletes their account, any created subreddits should still be around!
-Explanation of relationships involving destroy and etc.
+3. Creating slugs: talking about models, routes, and migrations.

 ---